aajc/cse15l-lab-reports/lab-report-2-week-4.md

 [Test file with failure-inducing input](https://github.com/aajc/markdown-parse/blob/main/test-file6.md)

 The bug is that an image in markdown is mistaken for a link, and the symptom is returning the insides of the image as if it was a link.
-The failure inducing input is a markdown file that should output an empty ArrayList and has the syntax for an image.
+The failure inducing input is a markdown file that should cause an output of an empty ArrayList and has the syntax for an image.
 The relationship between these three entities is that the symptom of a non-empty arraylist shows the bug of not being able to discern between a link and an image and the failure-inducing input is a normal file that makes the bug come out which makes the symptom come out.

 ## Code Change 3
 ![Image](pictures/code3.png)